corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ### Next steps for a new user

-The password you give to new users can be changed by them using the CENM CLI.
-You can give new users these instructions when you add them.
+New users must change the password you give them using the CENM CLI.
+You must give new users these instructions when you add them.

 ## Manage a user